 “Depression doesn’t have a clear recovery timeline.
 Expecting your friend to return to their usual self after a few weeks in therapy won’t help either of you,” said Timothy J. Legg, PhD, PsyD.

 A BetterHelp expert once suggests mastering the art of being an amazing and good listener whenever your friend starts to open up about his mental condition as well as all the other topics related to it.
 Avoid interrupting him when he is talking about his issues to ensure that he can have the perfect avenue to air out his negative emotions.
 Your friend will truly appreciate it if you can show him that you are interested in his stories or experiences.
 The goal is to make him feel comfortable expressing his feelings.

 “Aside from counseling or psychotherapy, those suffering can start by opening up to those around them.
 Choosing one close family member, friend, or confidant, and making it a practice to discuss feelings and concerns can help alleviate symptoms,” said Rita Labeaune, PsyD.

 Avoid Being Judgmental

 Now is not the time to force your friend to get over his depression.
+At all costs, it is not even a good option.
 Remember that depression is a mental health issue that is difficult to deal with.
 There is no easy way to eliminate the signs and symptoms of this mental condition.
 You have to be patient and understanding in handling this matter with your friend.
 If you have nothing good to say to him or the people surrounding you, then it is best for you to keep your mouth shut.

 Make Yourself Available